 Collaborative efforts and the amount of available data have made visual census a powerful tool, but it has limitations.
-Dedicated search efforts are confined to known aggregations.
+First, dedicated search efforts are confined to known aggregations.
 Outside of these areas, researchers have had to rely on encounter records from pelagic fishermen [29] or satellite tracking data from relatively small samples of tagged sharks [3, 13, 15, 23, 30-38].
-Even within aggregations, boat-based surveys are often restricted to the surface and the ability to reliably find sharks may decrease significantly at night, in rough seas, or when the targeted animals are at depth.
+Second, even within aggregations, boat-based surveys are often restricted to the surface and the ability to reliably find sharks may decrease significantly at night, in rough seas, or when the targeted animals are at depth.
 Search effort may also be restricted in areas where research or ecotourism are confined to specific “field-seasons.”
 Because of these limitations, the absence of encounter data may be a poor proxy for absence of R. typus.
 To account for this, researchers have begun to incorporate sightings-independent data into their site descriptions, and this data has not always agreed with the results of visual surveys [14, 39].

-At Mafia Island, Tanzania and Ningaloo Reef, Australia sightings records have been compared to data from concurrent passive acoustic monitoring, a method which uses fixed listening stations to record the presence of animals tagged with acoustic transmitters [14, 39].
+For instance, at Mafia Island, Tanzania and Ningaloo Reef, Australia sightings records have been compared to data from concurrent passive acoustic monitoring, a method which uses fixed listening stations to record the presence of animals tagged with acoustic transmitters [14, 39].
 In both cases, visual census methods showed strong seasonal patterns that were not observed in the passive acoustic data.
 The authors conclude that seasonal lulls in sightings frequency corresponded either to small-scale shifts in the sharks’ habitat selection [14] or to reductions in search effort [39] rather than emigration.
 Acoustic studies on R. typus are still uncommon, so the combination of visual surveys with comparable sightings-independent data is not yet available for most aggregations.
 Because of this, it is unclear whether the cryptic residency shown at Mafia Island and Ningaloo Reef are prevalent elsewhere.
-In addition, both Mafia and Ningaloo host male-dominated aggregations [40, 41], so passive acoustic monitoring of females is particularly lacking.
+In addition, both Mafia and Ningaloo host male-dominated aggregations [40, 41], and therefore passive acoustic monitoring of females is particularly lacking.

-Shib Habil is a coastal reef in the Saudi Arabian Red Sea where juvenile R. typus of both sexes are known to aggregate during the boreal spring months of March, April, and May [13, 28].
-The apparent seasonal structure and unique sexual demographics make Shib Habil an ideal target for acoustic telemetry.
-In the present study, six years of passive acoustic monitoring at this site are compared to both visual census [28] and satellite telemetry [13] data collected over the same period.
-Data is analyzed using the same methods as previous acoustic research on R. typus [14, 39].
+Visual census [28] and satellite telemetry [13] data have revealed a juvenile R. typus aggregation in Shib Habil—a coastal reef in the Saudi Arabian Red Sea.
+Data so far suggests that this aggregation has an apparent seasonal structure and unique sexual demographics in which R. typus of both sexes aggregate during the boreal spring months of March, April, and May [13, 28].
+However, the limitations of visual methods, and the relative scarcity of satellite data make Shib Habil an ideal target for acoustic telemetry.
+In the present study, six years of passive acoustic monitoring at this site are analyzed and compared to both visual [28] and satellite [13] data collected over the same period.
+To facilitate comparability? data is analyzed using the same methods as previous acoustic research on R. typus [14, 39].
 Results are used to describe the residency behavior, seasonal phylopatry, and spatial distribution of aggregating sharks, as well as to investigate the apparent sexual integration found at this site.
 Similarities and differences between the acoustic and visual datasets are discussed, as are the comparative ecologies of Shib Habil, Mafia Island, Ningaloo reef, and other aggregations.
 Finally, previously published satellite tracks [13] are examined in the context of corresponding acoustic records from the same individual sharks.

 Methods